Federal Budget Process

 Nine Steps to the Federal Budget Process

 The budget process starts a full year before the fiscal year does.
 The fiscal year starts on October 1, the year before the calendar year starts.
-That means FY 2019 began on October 1, 2018, and runs through September 30, 2019.
-The budget process for the FY 2019 budget began in the fall of 2017.
+That means FY 2020 begins on October 1, 2019, and runs through September 30, 2020.
+The budget process for the FY 2020 budget began in the fall of 2018.

-January 2018.
+January 2019.
 The deadline for a president to outline his budget priorities in the State of the Union Address.
 The Council of Economic Advisors submitted the Economic Report of the President.
 It analyzed economic trends.
-President Trump's SOTU was January 30, 2018.
+President Trump's SOTU to outline his priorities for FY 2020 was February 5, 2019.

-The first Monday in February 2018.
+The first Monday in February 2019.
 The deadline for the president to submit his budget to Congress.
-This is typically delayed for new administrations.
-Trump submitted the FY 2019 budget outline in February 2018.
-The president's budget put his priorities into dollars and cents for three areas:
+Trump submitted his FY 2020 budget on March 11, 2019.
+The president's budget puts his priorities into dollars and cents for three areas:

 Meanwhile, each house of Congress has authorizing committees to address any potential changes to mandatory spending or tax laws.
 These go to the Senate and House budget committees to a vote.
 A conference committee works out the differences.
 The final bill goes to the floor for a final vote before going to the president.
 But he typically doesn't get them until September at the earliest.
 The president treats this bill like any other submitted by Congress.
 The Constitution dictates that he must either approve or veto it within the next 10 days.